BernardoSPalma/BernardoSPalma/README.md

-## Hi my name is Bernardo Palma and i'm a computer engineering student basead in Portugal!
+## Hi my name is Bernardo Palma and i'm a computer engineering student based in Portugal!

 - 🔭 I’m currently studying to become a computer forensics expert!